GatorEducator/java-assignment-solution-100-01/README.md

 A carefully formatted assignment sheet for this project provides more details about the steps that a computer scientist should take to complete this assignment.
-You can view this assignment sheet by visiting the listing of laboratories on the course web site.
+You can view this assignment sheet by visiting the listing of laboratories on the course web site created by the course instructor.
 Please pay attention to the icons in the left-hand margin of the assignment sheet as they will help you to understand what steps you should take at key parts of the assignment.

-## Learning
+## Continuous Learning

 If you have not done so already, please read all of the relevant [GitHub Guides](https://guides.github.com/) that explain how to use many of the features